GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

   \right)
  \f]

  In this matrix, the offsets reads as \f$\{-3, -1, 0, +1, +3\}\f$.
-It also means that the column indexes on \f$i-\f$th row are \f$\{i-3, i-1, i, i+1, i+3\}\f$ (where the resulting index is non-negative and  smaller than the number of matrix columns).
-An advantage is that, similar to the tridiagonal matrix (\ref TNL::Matrices::TridiagonalMatrix), we do not store the column indexes explicitly as it is in \ref SparseMatrix.
-This can reduce significantly the  memory requirements which also means better performance.
-See the following table for the storage requirements comparison between \ref TNL::Matrices::MultidiagonalMatrix and \ref TNL::Matrices::SparseMatrix.
+It also means that the column indexes on \f$i-\f$th row are \f$\{i-3, i-1, i, i+1, i+3\}\f$ (where we accept only nonnegative indexes smaller than the number of matrix columns).
+An advantage is that, similar to the tridiagonal matrix (\ref TNL::Matrices::TridiagonalMatrix), we do not store the column indexes explicitly as it is in \ref TNL::Matrices::SparseMatrix.
+This can significantly reduce the  memory requirements which also means better performance.
+See the following table for the storage requirements comparison between multidiagonal matrix (\ref TNL::Matrices::MultidiagonalMatrix) and general sparse matrix (\ref TNL::Matrices::SparseMatrix).

   Real   | Index     |      SparseMatrix    | MultidiagonalMatrix | Ratio
  --------|-----------|----------------------|---------------------|--------